Born in New York, on November 26, to Russian parents who emigrated after the Revolution.

-Plays for the first time in Spain, finally freed from Franco.
+Plays for the first time in Spain, finally liberated from Franco.
 Organizes the Casals Days in Mexico for the centennial of Casals’ birth.

-Improvises Luciano Pavarotti’s accompaniment during a social evening.
-First concert under Rostropovitch.
+Improvises an accompaniment for Luciano Pavarotti during a social evening.
+First concert under Rostropovich.

 Gives nearly a hundred concerts with orchestra.